Explore a new city, grab a cocktail and try our favourite places to eat in Birmingham.

 KILN is located at the MAC which is, in itself, a super family-friendly arts venue.
 Read more about that here.

 They have family friendly activities all-year-round and the venue sits in Cannon Hill Park – a truly great place for a run-about, when the weather allows.

 The atmosphere across the site is welcoming.
 They have space for buggies, changing facilities, there is no fuss about noise and there are plenty of high chairs too.

 The children’s menu is small but perfectly formed- choose from handmade pizza, veggie nuggets, fish fingers or mac and cheese.
-You can add squash and a cookie or some fruit for just £1.25 too.
+All £5.95 with squash included in the price.